 2. Cracks

-A crack in your stucco is an evident sign that there is water in it.
-Though it does not usually indicate permanent injury, you should not be concerned.
+A crack in your stucco is an evident sign that there is water in it or that water has found a way to enter.
+Though it does not usually indicate permanent injury, you should not be concerned to the point of panic — but you also should not ignore it.
 Because it indicates that water has entered the structure, you must act quickly to prevent matters from worsening.
+Even hairline cracks should be sealed promptly, as they can widen over time due to freeze-thaw cycles and ongoing moisture exposure.

 3. Missing Chunks of Stucco